k6w/online-ide-backend/README.md

-# Backend Setup Guide
+# Online IDE Backend

+This **Advanced & Secure Online IDE Backend** is a sophisticated backend system designed to power a secure online IDE, supporting multiple programming languages and featuring robust sandboxing and security measures.

-## Overview
+## Key Features

-This guide provides step-by-step instructions for setting up and running the backend for the Public IDE.
-The backend is designed to be secure, performant, and easy to deploy using Docker and Kubernetes.
+- **Language Support**: JavaScript, Python, Lua, C++, and cURL requests.
+- **Sandboxing**: Secure execution in isolated Docker containers with gVisor.
+- **Security**: Rate limiting, input sanitization, and secure configurations.
+- **Resource Management**: Configured to manage CPU and memory usage.
+- **Logging and Monitoring**: Integrated with Prometheus and Winston.
+- **Deployment**: Docker and Kubernetes configurations included.

 ## Table of Contents